Skip to main content

 Reliable power

-The wind farm will provide power to the selected oil and gas installations.
-When there isn’t sufficient wind to power the turbines, the HVDC link to the grid will ensure power supply to the oil and gas installations.
+The windfarm will provide electrical power to selected Oil and Gas installations, with excess power being exported onshore via HVDC power cables to the UK Grid.
+When there isn’t sufficient wind to power the turbines, the HVDC link to the grid will ensure power supply to the Oil and Gas installations

 Emissions cut, offshore and onshore

-Overall, the Cenos project is estimated to cut emissions by over two million tonnes of carbon each year[1] while supporting the commercialisation of floating offshore wind technology
+Overall, the Cenos project is estimated to cut emissions up to two million tonnes of carbon each year [1] while supporting the commercialisation of floating offshore wind technology.

 [1] Estimate based on CO2 reference values for the UK grid average (BEIS 2019), UK offshore power generation (Oil & Gas Authority (2020) UKCS Energy Integration Final Report Annex 1.
 Offshore electrification), and offshore wind (ClimateXChange (2015) Life cycle costs and carbon emissions of wind power).

-The remaining power from the wind farm will be exported to the UK grid, providing approximately 5.5TWh per year of renewable power and leading to cut in emissions.
+The remaining power from the windfarm will be exported to the UK grid, providing approximately 5.5TWh per year of renewable power for UK homes and businesses.

 Boosting UK energy security